jgmalcolm/jgmalcolm.github.io/cv.md

 1. Mahmooth, Malcolm, Rindler, Ahmad.
-"Cranioplasty:  Does Timing Have Any Effect on the Degree of Neurological Recovery or the Complication Rate?".
+"Cranioplasty:  Does Timing Have Any Effect on the Degree of Neurological Recovery or the Complication Rate?"
 In: Bartels, Rovers, Westert (eds) *Evidence for Neurosurgery.* p19-40, 2019.
 Springer doi:10.1007/978-3-030-16323-5_3
 1. JG Malcolm, MK Moore, D Refai, "Anterior/Anterolateral Thoracic Access and Stabilization from Posterior Approach: Transpedicular,